19May-IITJ/mta-hosting-optimizer/README.md

 This will change IP config in local and same will be change in JSON file after 30 sec of API call provided no further request to change any other IP config data is not received in meantime.
 The project is a single repo multi module code base, both the micro service are design and developed in single repo.

 After analyzing the project please run
-    docker-compose down --rmi all
+    docker-compose down --rmi all </br >
-No  te \*\* If you are working via docker compose then above details for build and installation are fine, for further understand please refer to design docs send over email.
+Note \*\* If you are working via docker compose then above details for build and installation are fine, for further understand please refer to design docs send over email.

 ## Usage